PhluantMobile/dojo_js/README.md

 ### Initialization

 This step initializes the framework for expandable ads and interstitial/banner ads that need close functionalty.
 The developer will need to ensure an appropriate callback function is designated for contracting/closing the ad.
+This step also initializes any MRAID specific functionality if the MRAID framework is detected.

 Example: